Jobs Transformation Map launched for S'pore's wholesale trade sector

-The map was launched by Enterprise Singapore (ESG), Ministry of Manpower (MOM), Workforce Singapore (WSG) and SkillsFuture Singapore (SSG) in the 27th Jobs Situation Report on Friday (Nov 5).
+The map was launched by Enterprise Singapore (ESG), Ministry of Manpower (MOM), Workforce Singapore (WSG) and SkillsFuture Singapore (SSG) in the 27th Jobs Situation Report yesterday.

 ESG worked with risk advisory firm Willis Towers Watson to conduct a review using artificial intelligence (AI), interviews and surveys to identify how emerging trends will impact the sector over the next three to five years.